On groups definable in geometric fields with generic derivations: Groups

-\begin{Proposition}[{\cite[Prop.~3.4]{HruRK-MetaGp}}] Let \(G\) be a \(*\)-interpretable group over \(A\) and let \(\Sigma\) be a translation invariant global partial type concentrating on \(G\) definable over \(A\).
-Then \(G\) is \(*\)-interpretably over \(A\) isomorphic to a projective limit of groups interpretable over \(A\). \end{Proposition}
+\begin{Proposition}[{\cite[Prop.~3.4]{HruRK-MetaGp}}] Let \(G\) be a pro-interpretable group over \(A\) and let \(\Sigma\) be a translation invariant global partial type concentrating on \(G\) definable over \(A\).
+Then \(G\) is pro-interpretably over \(A\) isomorphic to a projective limit of groups interpretable over \(A\). \end{Proposition}